Louis K. Roth

-Mr. Roth was involved in many civic and community organizations.
+Roth was involved in many civic and community organizations.
 In addition to being a trustee of the Connecticut Opera Association, Mr. Roth was a trustee of the Julius Hart Musical Foundation at the University of Hartford.
 He also served on various university committees and served on the Board of Regents of the University of Hartford from 1961 to 1967.
 A residence hall at the University of Hartford is named for Roth.

-The Hartford Times, in a May 1967 editorial said:
+The Hartford Times, in a May 1967 editorial, said:

 "In the brief span of 23 years Louis K. Roth made an indelible mark on the civic, cultural and business life of this community.
 He was a man of diverse interests, unbounded energy and willingness to give uncounted hours to non-business activities in which he had a special interest.

 "The list of the social and civic agencies with which he was identified in lengthy.
 They range from those formed to help needy persons to societies of a musical or other artistic or cultural nature.

 "Mr. Roth took his community responsibilities seriously.
 He was generous with his money, time and counsel whenever the call came for assistance.
 Hartford will recall Louis Roth with the warmest recollection as a civic-minded citizen of the highest quality."

-Mr. Roth died on May 3rd of 1967, at the age of 71.
+Roth died on May 3, 1967, at the age of 71.